IVY BRIDGE IN DELAWARE PARK

 Listed on the National Register for Historic Places in 1982, Buffalo’s Olmsted Park System is America’s oldest coordinated system of public parks and parkways.
 The system was designed by Frederick Law Olmsted and Calvert Vaux, the duo responsible for Central Park and Prospect Park.

-The first three parks—now called Delaware Park, Front Park and Martin Luther King, Jr. Park—served different purposes, offering a naturalistic landscape, a public ceremonial place, and a military drill ground.
+The first three parks—now called Delaware Park, Front Park and Martin Luther King Jr. Park—served different purposes, offering a naturalistic landscape, a public ceremonial place and a military drill ground, respectively.

-Over the years, Olmsted and his firm extended the park system into the southern parts of the city–South Park and Cazenovia Park—to fulfill the needs of those who could not easily access the three original parks.
+Over the years, Olmsted and the firm extended the park system into the southern parts of the city—South Park and Cazenovia Park— to fulfill the needs of those who could not easily access the three original parks.
 Soon after, Riverside Park was developed to spotlight the glory of the Niagara riverfront.

 Today, Buffalo Olmsted Parks Conservancy continues to promote, preserve, restore, enhance and ensure the maintenance of 850 acres of this historic landscape.